BananaAcid/ai-operator/README.md

 **It is an AI copilot for any of your terminals, on MacOS, Linux, Windows for Google's AI (Gemini), OpenAI (ChatGPT), Ollama (any LLM) and OpenAI-compatible APIs (like OpenRouter, [example list](#what-providers-can-baio-be-used-with)).**

 It connects directly to the REST API endpoints of Ollama, OpenAI, Google's AI and does not use the AI-Tools mechanism so it will work on any AI.
-The only dependencies are related to the CLI interface.
-(And tsx for the time being to run the bin.)
+The included dependencies are related to the CLI interface only.

 ### internal process
 1. Telling the AI's API (using its system prompt) to create commands and it will execute them if it writes them as `<CMD>...</CMD>` in its answers